rally-dfs/rly-ts/packages/examples/react/rally-io/README.md

-## RLY Example App
+## Rally IO Example App

-This is an example react app using the `rly-ts` library to call rly network programs on solana from the browser.
-This app allows you to mint tokens, initialize token bonding curves and swap tokens on those bonding curves.
+This is an example react app using the `rly-ts` library to reproduce basic functionality required by a rally-io style app (token minting, bonding curve intialization, nft creation).
 Given that this is an example app it is currently only set up to run on the solana devnet.

 ### running the app locally